ScienceZoneUK/science-zone-uk/Microbits/treasure_hunt/README.md

 Display icons instead of letters using `display.show(Image.HEART)`

+## 💡 Fun Experiments
+Try these after it works:

+🔋 Power the transmitter with batteries and walk around the room

+👀 Watch how signal strength changes on the receiver

+🛠 Change power=1 to power=7 and test the range

+🎨 Add icons like display.show(Image.HEART) when sending

 ## Let the players know that they are within range:
 ```
 from microbit import *